pipedrive/app-extensions-sdk/README.md

 ### Set focus mode

 For apps with a floating window, you can enable or disable focus mode.
-When focus mode is enabled, the close button in the window header is hidden.
-This should only be used to avoid users accidentally closing the window while action is in progress (e.g. a phone call).
-There should be a clear call-to-action to disable the focus mode (e.g. end call button).
+When the focus mode is enabled, the close button in the window header is hidden.

+This should only be used to avoid users accidentally closing the window while an action is in progress, e.g., a phone call.
+There should be a clear call-to-action to disable the focus mode, e.g., the end call button.

-This command only accepts a boolean as the second parameter and the floating window must be visible before using this command.
+This command only accepts a boolean as the second parameter, and the floating window must be visible before using this command.

 **Example**